Cannabis Regulators Respond to Coronavirus Concerns

 Missouri

-The Department of Health and Senior Services’ Medical Marijuana Regulatory Program told Cannabis Wire, that the questions from patients and license holders boil down to whether patient applications are still getting processed, and “whether we are still proceeding with business as usual on the facility side.
+The Department of Health and Senior Services’ Medical Marijuana Regulatory Program told Cannabis Wire on March 17, that the questions from patients and license holders boil down to whether patient applications are still getting processed, and “whether we are still proceeding with business as usual on the facility side.
 We are.”

 On March 19, the Department added, “Missouri allows delivery to patients, within certain parameters. … We have not considered the question of whether Dispensaries would be required to close under any given scenario.”

-Note: Editor’s note: this story was originally published on March 19 and was most recently updated on March 25.
-We’ll continue to update as regulators announce new policies.